Johnadibe/ecour-IT/README.md

 Capstone Project

-# Description the project.
+# Description of the project.

-The Project is to build a website that trains people on IT related fields such as web development, graphic designs, digital marketing, etc.
+The Project is to build a website that trains people in IT-related fields such as web development, graphic design, digital marketing, etc.

-The pull request is opened to get a review on the project and check for any required changes.
+The pull request is opened to get a review of the project and check for any required changes.

 ## Built With